aws/aws-toolkit-vscode/docs/debugging-nodejs-lambda-functions.md

 3. When you see the message starting with `Debugger listening on`, go back to Visual Studio Code and press F5 to attach the debugger to the handler that you invoked in the previous step.

-## Optional: Automatically start debugging when ready
+## Optional: Automatically Start Debugging When Ready

 With the above steps, you need to manually invoke SAM CLI from the command line, wait for it to be ready, then attach the debugger.
 We can automate the process of invoking SAM CLI and waiting for it to be ready by using a `preLaunchTask`.